apache/paimon/docs/content/primary-key-table/overview.md

 As you can see, different sorted runs may have overlapping primary key ranges, and may even contain the same primary key.
 When querying the LSM tree, all sorted runs must be combined and all records with the same primary key must be merged according to the user-specified [merge engine]({{< ref "primary-key-table/merge-engine" >}}) and the timestamp of each record.

 New records written into the LSM tree will be first buffered in memory.
 When the memory buffer is full, all records in memory will be sorted and flushed to disk.
 A new sorted run is now created.

-### Compaction

-When more and more records are written into the LSM tree, the number of sorted runs will increase.
-Because querying an LSM tree requires all sorted runs to be combined, too many sorted runs will result in a poor query performance, or even out of memory.

-To limit the number of sorted runs, we have to merge several sorted runs into one big sorted run once in a while.
-This procedure is called compaction.

-However, compaction is a resource intensive procedure which consumes a certain amount of CPU time and disk IO, so too frequent compaction may in turn result in slower writes.
-It is a trade-off between query and write performance.
-Paimon currently adapts a compaction strategy similar to Rocksdb's [universal compaction](https://github.com/facebook/rocksdb/wiki/Universal-Compaction).

-By default, when Paimon appends records to the LSM tree, it will also perform compactions as needed.
-Users can also choose to perform all compactions in a dedicated compaction job.
-See [dedicated compaction job]({{< ref "maintenance/dedicated-compaction#dedicated-compaction-job" >}}) for more info.

-### Record-Level expire

-In compaction, you can configure record-Level expire time to expire records, you should configure:
-1. `'record-level.expire-time'`: time retain for records.
-2. `'record-level.time-field'`: time field for record level expire, it should be a seconds INT.

-Expiration happens in compaction, and there is no strong guarantee to expire records in time.